-The PhD in political science degree program provides a rigorous, sharply focused program.
-It consists of innovative, state-of-the-science graduate education in political methodology and the fields of comparative politics and international relations, political institutions and American politics and law and courts.
+The Doctor of Philosophy in Political Science provides a rigorous, disciplinary program with strong multidisciplinary links.
+The program consists of innovative, state-of-the-science graduate education in political methodology and the fields of comparative politics and international relations; law and courts; and political institutions and American politics.

 Program: Political Science